skienzmatishun/rippreport/content/p/catalyst-is-drowning/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Wealthy developers dumped hundreds of thousands of dollars into local races to buy political favors from desperate candidates.
+Campaign records reveal massive cash infusions from Montgomery special interest groups attempting to rescue a failing political cartel.
+Can money buy an election when voters finally see the truth?
 ---
 The People’s Choice almost made a clean sweep of Catalyst.
 PEOPLE’S CHOICE 2 CATALYST ½